akhoury/console.fu/README.md

 READ THIS:
 =========
-Turns out I wasted my Sunday; Chrome already supports hiding XHR logs and few other things, not everything, but it's decent.
+Turns out I wasted my Sunday; I wouldn't written this if I did a little more search, or just right-clicked the console, Chrome already supports hiding/showing XHR logs since 2011, along with hiding other logs, not everything, but it's decent.
 So I am dropping support for this tool, unless you think I shouldn't for a good reason.

 here's how Chrome does it, right click on your console and you will see this: